What Is Gyros?

 MAKE THE TZATZIKI

 Traditionally, Tzatziki is made at least one day before consuming it.
-In order for the garlic to cool down, and to boost the flavor of the Tzatziki in overall.
-In a Grill house or Greek Taverna, they usually have tons of Tzatziki prepared for the whole week-since it lasts long and doesn’t spoil (due to the garlic preserving it).
+In order for the garlic to cool down, and to boost the flavor of the Tzatziki overall.
+In a Grill house or Greek Taverna, they usually have tons of Tzatziki prepared for the whole week since it lasts long and doesn't spoil (due to the garlic preserving it).
 The tzatziki in this recipe is one that is quick to make and can be used instantly.
 Since we only need to make a small amount to use only for the Pita Gyros.
-Its difference with the Traditional Tzatziki is, that in this one you just mix everything together all at once.
+Its difference from the Traditional Tzatziki is, that in this one you just mix everything together all at once.
 If you want to follow the Traditional recipe for making Tzatziki though and get some leftovers out of it, then here it is.

 MAKE THE PITA BREAD

 And I don't mean make it from scratch (although you can, if you really feel like cooking).
 All you need is some store-bought Pita Bread (refrigerated or frozen) and a non-stick pan along with a splash of olive oil.
 You cook the Pita Bread for 1-2 minutes on each side and your Pita Bread is ready to Rock...
 Sorry that was to Roll!
 Or to Rock and Roll. (been watching too many episodes of friends... and Chandler lately)

 NOTE: Do not overcook the Pita Bread.
 It needs to be soft in order to roll easily.